xuanyuan14/xuanyuan14.github.io/_pages/about.md

 I am also a S♡NE, a die-hard fan of TAEYEON. 🦋

-Currently deep in N‘Emi & N'Bonnie. 🦋
+Currently deep in N'Emi & N'Bonnie. 🦋

 BTW, I am an INFP-A. 🦋😉